Jack Jacobs

-Jack Jacobs (August 7, 1919 – January 12, 1974), nicknamed "Indian Jack", was an American and Canadian football player in the National Football League and Western Interprovincial Football Union.
+Jack Jacobs (August 7, 1919 – January 12, 1974), nicknamed "Indian Jack", was an American professional football player who was a quarterback in the National Football League (NFL) and Western Interprovincial Football Union.
 He was a charter member of the Canadian Football Hall of Fame, inducted in 1963.

 Early life

 Jacobs was born in Holdenville, Oklahoma, and played high school football at Muskogee High School.
-He was popularly known as "Indian Jack" because he was a Creek man.
+He was popularly known as "Indian Jack" because he was a citizen of the Muscogee Nation.

 College career

-Jacobs played college football at the University of Oklahoma.
+Jacobs played college football for the Oklahoma Sooners.
 Considered a phenomenal all-round player, Jack started at both quarterback and punter, where he averaged 47.84 yards per kick in 1940 (which remains an OU record) and finished his collegiate career with a career average of 42.10.
 Jacobs accumulated the most offense yardage in 1940/1941 (junior & senior years).
 As a defensive back, Jacobs is tied with seven other players for the record number of interceptions in a game (3) (1941 OU vs. Marquette).
+He also played on the Sooner baseball team.

 Professional career

 National Football League

-Jacobs was drafted in the second round of the 1942 NFL Draft.
+Jacobs was selected in the second round of the 1942 NFL draft.
 He played quarterback, defensive back, tailback, halfback, punter in the National Football League with the Cleveland Rams in 1942 and 1945 (serving in the U.S. Army Air Force during World War Two), the Washington Redskins in 1946 and the Green Bay Packers from 1947 to 1949. he led the league in punting in 1947.